fp7-netide/Engine/ryu-odl/README.md

 #ChangeLog

+ryu-backend: 2014-11-13 Thu Roberto Doriguzzi Corin roberto.doriguzzi@create-net.org

+* First working release of the Ryu backend.
+Tested with the ```simple_switch``` application, mininet and the POX client developed by the Pyretic team (http://frenetic-lang.org/pyretic/)

-ryu-client: 2014-10-21 Tue Roberto Doriguzzi Corin roberto.doriguzzi@create-net.org
+ryu-backend: 2014-10-21 Tue Roberto Doriguzzi Corin roberto.doriguzzi@create-net.org

 * First release of the development branch.
 Not ready for testing.